-5 CONCLUSION
+CONCLUSION

 The paper introduced a novel formulation of the automatic complete trajectory planning problem and proposed a new algorithm (ACO-MGA), based on the ant colony paradigm, to generate optimal solutions to this problem.
-Each solution is a complete, scheduled plan.
-A specific trajectory model was developed to efficiently generate families of scheduled trajectories for multi-gravity assist transfers, once a plan is available.
+Each solution is a complete, unscheduled plan.
+Each plan is then processed through a specific model that efficiently generates families of scheduled trajectories for multi-gravity assist transfers.
 The 2D trajectory model proved to be accurate enough to closely reproduce known MGA transfers even with moderate inclinations.
 Furthermore, the scheduling of the trajectories is fast and reliable allowing for the evaluations of thousands of plans in a short time.